 - Do I manage my kegs, or just keep track manually?

-SLG’s Kegspediter is the industry’s leading keg management solution.
+Hillebrand’s Kegspediter is the industry’s leading keg management solution.
 It provides faster keg returns, improved keg retention, keg audit and census service, keg deposit management, and intelligent, real-time business data.
 Kegspediter was developed to integrate perfectly with our KegID keg tracking solution, which delivers full visibility of your keg fleet as it moves through the supply chain.
-This is complicated to manage by spreadsheet, so let SLG Solutions and Keg Pros handle it for you.
-Let the SLG Kegstimator kick-start the process for you.
+This is complicated to manage by spreadsheet, so let Hillebrand Solutions and Keg Pros handle it for you.
+Let the Hillebrand Kegstimator kick-start the process for you.

 - Should We Brand Our Kegs?